Understanding the biology of oak processionary moth (OPM) can help you to manage it.

 Late July to September

 There is only one generation of OPM each year.
-The moths, the adult form of the species, usually lay merge from pupation, mate and lay their eggs between late July and sometimes as late as late September in masses, or plaques, about 2-3cm long on high branches and twigs.
+The moths, the adult form of the species, usually emerge from pupation, mate and lay their eggs between late July and sometimes as late as late September.
+The eggs are laid in masses, or plaques, about 2-3cm long on high branches and twigs.
 The egg plaques remain on the trees during the following autumn and winter.

 Mid-April to mid-May